Dear Sonoma County Neighbor:

-Did you know that water fluoridation, no matter how well-intentioned, is not effective at preventing tooth decay, and is not safe for our health, the health of our kids, or the health of our environment?
+Did you know that water fluoridation, no matter how well-intentioned, is not effective in preventing tooth decay, is costly, and is not safe for our health, the health of our kids, or the health of our environment?

 Everyone in Sonoma County deserves access to safe, effective, individualized dental care.
 But fluoridation of the entire public water supply without regard for need or safety is the wrong way to deliver dental care to our community.